-In 2006, with my daughter’s help we created Bridging Hearts.
-Natalie was 24 years old, had finished her transition program, was living at home, working part-time, and spending her weekends with me rather than friends.
-She really enjoyed using the computer, but I was concerned about the safety of online groups and connections.
+In 2006, my daughter Natalie was 24 years old, had finished her transition program, was living at home, working part-time, and spending her weekends with me rather than friends.
+She enjoyed using the computer, but I was concerned about the safety of online groups and connections.
+With Natalie’s help we created Bridging Hearts.

-I envisioned a type of social club providing a safe environment for young adults with learning disabilities; where all members could feel a sense of belonging, instead of feeling lonely and isolated.
+I envisioned a type of community where all members could feel a sense of belonging, instead of feeling lonely and isolated.
 Many have watched their siblings go off to college, get married, and create a life for themselves.
-My goal for Natalie and others like her was to have hope for a future; like their siblings and peers.
+My goal for Natalie and others like her was to have hope for a future which included friends and social experiences, just like their siblings and peers.

-Bridging Hearts is an online social network.
-In addition we offer monthly events in the Twin Cities so members can meet each other in person rather than only through a computer screen.
+Bridging Hearts is primarily a private online social network.
+In addition, we offer monthly events in both the Twin Cities and Duluth since the start of our first Chapter on August 1, 2020.
+Members can meet each other in person rather than only through a computer screen.
 With this friend base for young adults in similar situations, the members have a social support network, non-judgmental relationships, and fun activities to do with people who are like themselves.

-Since Bridging Hearts was created, many members have experienced an amazing transformation.
-This observation and feedback has come from parents, members, siblings, friends, and support personnel.
-For example, Natalie now has a very active social life, lives with another member independently, and gets together with friends (members) for bowling, shopping, movies, dining, and even camping!
-These activities are initiated and planned by members.
+Bridging Hearts has been transformative for many members.
+These observations and feedback have come from parents, members, siblings, and support personnel like job coaches.
+For example, Natalie now has a very active social life, lives with another member independently, and gets together with friends (members) for bowling, shopping, movies, walking, and dining.
+These activities are often initiated and planned by members.
 This is a very significant change from her previous lifestyle.

 I believe the number one factor for leading a happy life is meaningful social connections.
 Bridging Hearts has created a community making it easier to meet new friends in a safe and supportive environment, resulting in happier members, parents, relatives and friends.